by Tracie Hocart

 Residential Property Solutions

-Tracie Hocart lives and works in South East QLD with her husband Damien (a Certified Practicing Valuer) and young family.
-Tracie and Damien own and operate Residential Property Solutions assisting home buyers and investors locate the right property, in the right location, at the right price.
+About the author: Tracie Hocart has lived and worked on the Gold Coast for the past 8 years, and in Brisbane 11 years prior to that, with her husband Damien (a Certified Practicing Valuer) and young family.
+Tracie and Damien own and operate Residential Property Solutions.